-Origin, Envestra's SA gas access arrangement, November 2010, p.
-6. Origin, Envestra's SA gas access arrangement, November 2010, p.
-7. Origin, Envestra's SA gas access arrangement, November 2010, p.
-7.
+Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+7. Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+8. Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+8.

-is an event that prevents the performance of obligations to the parties.
-Origin submitted that the clause be either deleted, or modified to a reasonable endeavours basis.
-88 The AER agrees with Origin's submission.
-The AER does not consider that users should be expected to continue to perform their obligations when prevented by a force majeure event.
-Envestra is required to delete clause 29.4.
-In relation to Origin's alternative proposal that clause 29.4 could be modified to a reasonable endeavours basis, the AER does not consider this is necessary.
-Clause 29.5 requires Envestra and users to use all reasonable endeavours to overcome or remedy as soon as possible any force majeure event which prevents performance of any obligation.
-Clauses 30.1 and 30.2 require a user to provide information and assistance to Envestra in certain circumstances.
-Network user to assist (clause 30) Origin submitted that it does not oppose these terms and conditions in principle, but considers that there should be an equivalent requirement on both parties.
-Origin further submitted that if Envestra is able to charge for ad hoc requests, a user should not have an open obligation to provide whatever assistance Envestra reasonably requires.
-Otherwise the user should be able to charge for these requests.
-89 Amendments 13.33 and 13.34.
-The AER agrees with Origin's submission on these issues and considers that it reasonable for the arrangements to be reciprocal.
-The AER considers it appropriate that either party should provide the other with whatever information it reasonably requires.
-Clause 30.3 states that Envestra may provide information to an upstream operator in certain circumstances.
-Origin submitted that Envestra should be required, rather than have discretion, to provide information, as users are so required.
-90 The AER agrees with Origin's submission and considers that it is reasonable that Envestra should provide an upstream operator with whatever information the upstream operator reasonably requires.
+information, as users are so required.
+105 The AER agrees with Origin's submission and considers that it is reasonable that Envestra should provide an upstream with whatever information the upstream operator reasonably requires.
 Envestra is required to amend clause 30.3 to provide that Envestra will provide an upstream operator only with information that it reasonably requires.
-User's insurance: Clause 32.5 provides that a user must promptly notify Envestra of any event that might give rise to a claim under any insurance policy which the user maintains under its access agreement with Envestra.
+Clause 32.5 provides that a user must promptly notify Envestra of any event that might give rise to a claim under any insurance policy which the user maintains under its access agreement with Envestra.
 Clause 32.6 provides that a user must not settle or compromise an insurance claim without the consent of Envestra, which will not be unreasonably held.
-Claims enforcement (clause 32.5) Claims settlement (clause 32.6) While Origin did not raise any issues with these terms and conditions in relation to Envestra's South Australian network, it did raises some issues in relation to Envestra's Queensland network.
-In that matter Origin submitted that these clauses are unworkable because Origin maintains group insurance policies that cover exposure to a wide range of agreements.
-Many insurance claims would be unrelated to Envestra.
-Origin also submitted that even if a claim did relate to Envestra, it is unclear why Envestra should have a right to withhold consent to Origin in settling a claim with its insurers.
-91 Amendments 13.35 and 13.36.
-The AER agrees with Origin's submission.
-In relation to Envestra's Queensland network the AER requires clause 32.5 to be amended to clarify that it only relates to claims in relation to Envestra's network.
+User's insurance: Claims enforcement (clause 32.5) Origin submitted that clause 32.5 implies that the network user must maintain insurance specific to its agreement with Envestra.
+Origin submitted that this is unworkable because Origin maintains group insurance policies that cover exposure to a wide range of agreements.
+Origin proposed that the clause should read 'insurance held pursuant to' rather than 'insurance held under'.
+106 Amendments 13.36 and 13.37.
+Claims settlement (clause 32.6) Origin submitted that clause 32.6 is unworkable as Origin may have claims on its group insurance to matters unrelated to Envestra.
+Moreover, Origin submitted that even if the claim did relate to Envestra, it is unclear why Envestra should have a right to withhold consent to Origin in settling a claim with its insurers.
+107 The AER agrees with Origin's submission.
+The AER requires clause 32.5 to be amended to clarify that it only relates to claims in relation to Envestra's Queensland network.
 The AER also requires that clause 32.6 be deleted.
-92

-Origin, Envestra's SA gas access arrangement, November 2010, p.
-9. Origin, Envestra's SA gas access arrangement, November 2010, p.
+Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
+9. Origin, Envestra (Qld) and APT Allgas access arrangement proposals, November 2010, p.
 9.